 20348 Orchard Street, Tehachapi, CA 93561.
 Phone: (661) 822-5800.
 Email:

 [email protected].
 Open: Be sure to CALL THEM to ask what they have

 and when - there is nothing on their website now.
-Directions: And for a map to our farm,
+Directions: Click here for a map and directions.

 Knaus Apple Ranch - apples, prepicked produce, gift shop, snacks

 and refreshment stand, restrooms, picnic area, school tours